JordanWalsh35/Predicting-Drug-Use-with-the-Big-Five-Personality-Traits/README.md

 One might conclude that the results highlight the importance of having either a) larger datasets or b) balanced datasets if the dataset is small.
 We noted earlier that dataset 1 is highly positively skewed, given that 1585 out of 1885 respondents had tried at least one illegal drug in their lifetimes.
 Dataset 3 on the other hand is negatively skewed, with 579 positives and 1306 negatives.
 Therefore the models that were trained with dataset 1 ended up doing a poor job of predicting negatives (low specificity) and the models trained with dataset 3 did a poor job of predicting positives (low recall).
 Models trained on dataset 2 on the other hand did an excellent job all around, which may be due to the fact that the response variable was more balanced.

 The SVM model on dataset 1 was particularly bad as it made almost no negative predictions and therefore only had a specificity of 3.75% on the initial run.
 Despite this, it still had an accuracy of 82.63% and recall of 98.72%.
-If specificity was ignored or forgotten, someone might think this is a good model.
+If specificity was ignored or forgotten, someone might actually think that this is a good model - which again highlights the importance of using many performance measures and not just looking at accuracy alone.
 The decision tree models also performed quite poorly on this dataset, resulting in a cross-validated specificity of approximately 30% or less.
 Naïve-Bayes was the only model that performed relatively well on dataset 1, with accuracy of 79.55%, recall of 68.61% and specificity of 52.73%.
 This was still not excellent, but at least it was able to successfully predict half of negative outcomes.

 All models performed relatively well on dataset 2; with high accuracies, recalls and specificities.
 Interestingly, the SVM model was the best performing model for this dataset, with Random Forest a close second.
 SVM returned a cross-validated accuracy of 80.96%, recall of 79.94 and specificity of 75.85%.
 This was after the grid search was used to find optimum values for C and gamma and the model was ran again.
 Random forest resulted in accuracy of 77.56%, recall of 76.92% and specificity of 74.34%.